An overview of the most common legal terms associated with Family Law, Divorce, Child Custody, and Child Support.

 DISCRETION OF THE COURT – The area of choice available to a judge to make a legally acceptable decision on his or her interpretation of the evidence.

 EMANCIPATION – The point at which a minor child comes of age.
 Children are emancipated in most states upon reaching the age of either eighteen or twenty-one, or upon marriage, full-time employment, or entering the armed services.
-Emancipation terminates the duty to support unless a state’s statutes require support for the disabled or for the education purposes, i.e., high school or college.
+Emancipation terminates the duty to support unless a state’s statutes require support for the disabled or for educational purposes, i.e., high school or college.

 EQUITABLE DIVISION OF PROPERTY – A system of dividing property acquired by spouses during their marriage in connection with a divorce proceeding.
 The division is based on a variety of equitable factors, including relative financial contribution, contribution as a homemaker, and respective need.
-Title to property in the name of either spouse does not necessarily restrict the court’s right to award that property to the other spouse as part of an equitable division.
+Title to property in the name of either spouse does not necessarily restrict the court’s right to award that property to the other spouse as part of an equitable division.<

 EVIDENCE – Documents, testimony, or other demonstrative material offered to the court to prove or disprove allegations in the pleadings.

 EX PARTE – The application for court relief without the presence of the other party, because of either a lack of notice or the choice of the other party not to appear.

 FOUNDATION – The evidence that must be presented before asking certain questions or offering documentary evidence on trial.

 GROUNDS FOR DIVORCE – The legal circumstances that must be proved before a divorce can be granted.
 California is a “No-Fault” state and only requires a statement that the parties have irreconcilable differences.

 HEARING – Any proceeding before the court where testimony is taken or arguments offered by the attorneys for the purpose of resolving disputed issues.